spark2k06/PCXT_MiSTer/SW/mcga/COMPATIBILITY.md

 - Undocumented VGA behavior outside the mode `13h` path.
 - Full VGA register compatibility for all sequencer, graphics controller, CRTC, attribute controller, and miscellaneous-output registers.
-- Software that relies on probing a complete VGA adapter before using BIOS mode `13h`.
+- Software that relies on probing VGA hardware beyond the BIOS detection calls listed above before using BIOS mode `13h`.

 Existing EGA register behavior remains owned by the EGA implementation.
 MCGA mode `13h` adds the packed framebuffer and DAC behavior needed by common